Shortest Paths in Graphs of Convex Sets: Numerical results

-As a benchmark for our MICP formulation, we first solve this problem using the strongest MICP formulation available in the literature: this was proposed in~\cite{moehle2015perspective} and further developed in~\cite[Section~5.2.2]{marcucci2019mixed}.
-At each time step $\tau$, this expresses the system state $\bs_\tau$ (respectively, the control $\ba_\tau$) as a convex combination of one auxiliary variable $\bs_\tau^i$ (respectively, $\ba_\tau^i$) per region $i=1, \ldots, 7$.
-When the coefficients $b_\tau^i$ of this combination are required to be binary, the solver is forced to make a hard selection of the region in which the system must be at each time step.
-When the coefficients $b_\tau^i$ can be fractional, the system evolves according to a convex combination of the dynamics in each region.
-Thanks to a perspective reformulation of the stage cost, also this formulation yields an MISOCP.
-Figure~\ref{fig:footstep_pf} illustrates the solution of the convex relaxation of this formulation.
-It reports the position $\bq_\tau$, the (barely visible) controls $\ba_\tau$, and the auxiliary copies $\bq_\tau^i$ of the position vector.
-The latter have triangle markers with opacity equal to the value of the indicator $b_\tau^i$.
-As it can be seen, this convex relaxation is insensitive to the problem geometry, and its optimal solution asks us to reach the goal trough a straight line.
-Also the binary variables $b_\tau^i$ are uninformative, as they take nonzero value in the regions with low controllability (visible triangles in the red regions).
-The cost of this relaxation is $0.67$, which is only $7\%$ of the MICP cost ($93\%$ relaxation gap).
-The solution time of the MICP is $312$~s.
+As a baseline, we first solve the problem using the state-of-the-art perspective formulation from~\cite[Section~6]{moehle2015perspective} (see also~\cite[Section~5.2.2]{marcucci2019mixed}).
+At each time step $\tau$, this expresses the system state $\bs_\tau$ as a convex combination of one auxiliary variable $\bs_\tau^\nu$ per region $\nu=1, \ldots, 7$.
+The control $\ba_\tau$ is decomposed similarly.
+When the coefficients $b_\tau^\nu$ of this combination are required to be binary, the solver is forced to make a hard selection of the region in which the system must be at each time step.
+When the coefficients $b_\tau^\nu$ can be fractional, the system evolves according to a convex combination of the dynamics in each region.
+Figure~\ref{fig:footstep_pf} illustrates the solution of the convex relaxation of this formulation (which, thanks to a perspective reformulation of the stage cost, is also an SOCP).
+It reports the position $\bq_\tau$, the barely visible controls $\ba_\tau$, and the auxiliary copies $\bq_\tau^\nu$ of the position vector.
+The latter have triangular markers and opacity equal to the value of the indicator $b_\tau^\nu$.
+As it can be seen, this relaxation is insensitive to the arrangement of the regions, and its optimal trajectory heads straight to the goal.
+Also the indicator variables $b_\tau^\nu$ are uninformative, and take nonzero value in the regions with low controllability (visible triangles in the red regions).
+The optimal value of this relaxation is $0.67$, which is only $7\%$ of the MICP value ($93\%$ relaxation gap).
+The MICP solution time is $1011\text{s}\approx 17$min.